 Principal’s Welcome.
 To Lead, To Commit, To Relate.

-I am very fortunate to be the principal of Windermere Primary School for the last four years and having the responsibility of delivering our mission to prepare students to be literate, numerate, responsible citizens who value learning and continually challenge themselves in everything that they do.
+It has been a pleasure to be the principal of Windermere Primary School for the last four years and having the responsibility of delivering our mission to prepare students to be literate, numerate, responsible citizens who value learning and continually challenge themselves in everything that they do.

 As a result we are a state of the art educational facility and present our community with an amazing resource set amongst a beautiful parkland setting right on the waterfront of the Derwent River in Claremont, 12 kilometres from the Hobart CBD.